SAVAA: Mitigating Hallucinations in LVLMs via Step-wise Adaptive Visual Attention Amplification: Experiment

-\textbf{AMBER evaluation.} The experimental results on the AMBER benchmark are reported in Table~\ref{tab:amber_results}.
-AMBER jointly evaluates hallucination severity and content coverage, providing a more balanced assessment of generation quality.
-Across all three LVLMs, \ourmethod~consistently achieves the lowest hallucination rate (i.e., \emph{Hal}) while incurring only a marginal reduction in \emph{Cover}, resulting in a favorable trade-off between hallucination mitigation and semantic coverage.
-Notably, \ourmethod~consistently reduces other metrics such as \emph{CHAIR} and \emph{Cog} across all models.
-We provide full results of AMBER (including the discriminative task) in Appendix \ref{A: amber full}.
-We observe that the advantages of \ourmethod~are relatively small on discriminative tasks than on generative ones.
-A key reason is that discriminative tasks usually require predicting a single, closed-form token (e.g., a binary answer), leaving limited room for adaptive visual attention boosting during the autoregressive generation.
-As a result, model behavior in these settings resembles a one-shot visual classification process, where performance is primarily governed by the capability of original model.
+\textbf{AMBER evaluation.} Table~\ref{tab:amber_results} reports the results on the AMBER benchmark.
+AMBER jointly evaluates hallucination severity and content coverage, providing a balanced assessment of generation quality.
+Across all three LVLMs, \ourmethod~achieves the lowest hallucination rate (i.e., \emph{Hal}) while incurring only marginal reductions in \emph{Cover}, yielding a favorable trade-off between hallucination mitigation and semantic coverage. \ourmethod~also consistently improves other generative metrics, including \emph{CHAIR} and \emph{Cog}, across all models.
+Full AMBER results, including discriminative tasks, are provided in Appendix~\ref{A: amber full}.
+We observe smaller gains on discriminative tasks than on generative ones because discriminative settings typically require predicting a single closed-form token (e.g., a binary answer), making them closer to one-shot visual classification and leaving limited room for step-wise adaptive VAA.

-\textbf{POPE evaluation.} The results on the POPE benchmark are summarized in Appendix \ref{A: pope}, where performance is reported as the average across three VQA datasets, including MSCOCO, A-OKVQA, and GQA.
-Similar to the results of AMBER on discriminative tasks, the improvements brought by \ourmethod~on discriminative tasks are relatively modest.
-This is expected, as POPE requires predicting a single, closed-form answer (e.g., a binary response).
-Importantly, across all three LVLMs and evaluation settings, \ourmethod~preserves the original model utility, achieving accuracy and \emph{F1} scores that are comparable to the vanilla baselines.
-These results indicate that \ourmethod~does not compromise discriminative capabilities while effectively mitigating hallucinations during autoregressive generation.
+\textbf{POPE evaluation.} POPE results are summarized in Appendix~\ref{A: pope}, with performance averaged over three VQA datasets: MSCOCO, A-OKVQA, and GQA.
+Similar to AMBER discriminative tasks, \ourmethod~brings modest gains on POPE because it requires predicting a single closed-form answer, leaving limited room for step-wise adaptive VAA.
+Importantly, across all three LVLMs and datasets, \ourmethod~preserves the original model utility, achieving accuracy and \emph{F1} scores comparable to the vanilla baselines.
+These results show that \ourmethod~does not compromise discriminative capabilities while improving open-ended generative hallucination mitigation.